Top 10 Best Animals from the Hell Creek Formation

-The Hell Creek Formation is a dig-site location located in Montana, North and South Dakota and Wyoming in the United States.
-The rocks found on Hell Creek date back to 66 million years during the end of the Cretaceous Period and is one of the most intensely studied and well-known dig sites in the world, with fauna such as Tyrannosaurus and Triceratops amongst the numerous fossil records found within the site.Aside from dinosaurs, there was a plentiful amount of animals found within the site, such as mammals, reptiles, birds and many others.
-Which creature from the site stood out the most for you?
+The Hell Creek Formation is a dig-site location in Montana, North Dakota, South Dakota, and Wyoming in the United States.
+The rocks found in Hell Creek date back approximately 66 million years, to the end of the Cretaceous Period.
+It is one of the most intensely studied and well-known dig sites in the world, with iconic fauna such as Tyrannosaurus and Triceratops among the numerous fossil records found within the site.In addition to dinosaurs, a wide variety of other animals have been found at the site, including mammals, reptiles, birds, and many others.
+Which creature from the site stands out the most to you?

 A fan favorite for many, Triceratops remains are the most common in the formation.
 Alongside T. rex, a lot has been seen and learned from this dinosaur, such as living in herds and age and possibly sexual dimorphism.